JukeboxPipeline/jukebox-core/docs/devdoc/unittest.rst

 Tox lets you configure multiple environments with different dependencies and executes the tests in these environments.
 So you could test your code with python 2.7, 3.3, 3.4, pypy etc. There are numerous environments already configured.
 Some have special usecases, e.g. they test building the documentation.

 Tox itselfs basically invokes any command you tell it to.
-So for the unittesting itself we use `pytest <http://pytest.org/latest/>`_.
+So for the unittesting itself we use pytest_.
 Pytest is a tool for testing in python.
 It helps you with writing your tests, collects them, executes them and reports the results.
 So for testing our package, tox invokes the pytest command.
 If you are familiar with other test frameworks like nose or unittest, pytest is really easy.
 Pytest even understands a good amount of nose,